Asim Nath Dubey Nov 04, 2025

 Roles and Responsibilities of a Project Manager

-- Stakeholder Management: Liaise with business stakeholders, technical teams, and vendors to ensure alignment and effective communication throughout the project.
+• Stakeholder Management: Meet with business stakeholders, technical teams and vendors to keep things aligned and in communication.

-- Quality Assurance: Ensure that BI solutions meet quality standards, business requirements, and user expectations.
+• Quality Assurance: Check compliance on BI solutions with standards and requirements, and user expectations.

-- BI Strategy Alignment: Guide BI projects to align with the organisation's broader data and business intelligence strategy, leveraging tools like Power BI effectively.
+• BI Strategy Alignment: Navigate projects to be consistent with the overall data and BI strategy of the organisation to use Power BI effectively.

 Skills Required for a Project Manager